reeya26/TextScrubPkg/README.md

 - **Analysts**: Requiring quick data-cleaning functionalities, and who are not technically adept
 - **Data Scientists**: Programmers wanting to clean web-scrapped data.
 Focus on experimenting with model-building instead of scrubbing

+## How to Use

+To test the functionalities of the package, refer to the Python notebook

+## Examples